Special Report: The struggle Pakistan does not want reported

 In an angry editorial published the next day, The Daily Tawar accused security agencies of using Karachi as a dumpsite for bodies in the hope the discoveries would go unremarked because of the city's high murder rate.

 Two weeks later, on March 24, Baloch left his house just before evening prayers, saying he was going to buy new sandals.
-He was wearing a cream-colored loose fitting shirt and trousers.
-His wife cooked fish biryani, his favorite, and waited for his usual call of "I'm home."
+He was wearing a cream-coloured loose fitting shirt and trousers.
+His wife cooked fish biryani, his favourite, and waited for his usual call of "I'm home."

 When the proofreader did not return, his family assumed he had gone straight to work.
 Later they heard that he had been pushed into the back of one of two white SUVs spotted prowling Lyari after dark.